rheia-framework/RHEIA/paper/paper.md

 # Summary

 Climate change is a constant call for the massive deployment of intermittent renewable energy sources, such as solar and wind.
-To cover the energy demand at all times, these systems require energy storage over more extended periods.
+However, to cover the energy demand at all times, these systems require energy storage over more extended periods.
 Among others, renewable energy storage in the form of hydrogen is gaining ground on leading the transition of today's economy towards decarbonization.
-The stored energy can be recovered in multiple sectors: hydrogen can be converted back into electricity (power-to-power), it can be used to produce low-carbon fuels (power-to-fuel), and it can be used to fuel hydrogen vehicles (power-to-mobility).
+The stored energy can be reconverted in multiple energy sectors: hydrogen can be converted back into electricity (power-to-power), it can be used to produce low-carbon fuels (power-to-fuel), and it can be used to fuel hydrogen vehicles (power-to-mobility).
-The performance of these hydrogen-based energy systems is subject to uncertainties, e.g., the solar irradiance, the energy consumption of hydrogen-powered buses, the price of grid electricity.
+However, the performance of these hydrogen-based energy systems is subject to uncertainties, e.g., the solar irradiance, the energy consumption of hydrogen-powered buses, the price of grid electricity.
 Disregarding these uncertainties in the design process can result in a drastic mismatch between simulated and real-world performance, and thus lead to a *kill-by-randomness* of the system.
-RHEIA provides a robust design optimization pipeline, which considers real-world uncertainties and yields design solutions that are least sensitive to these uncertainties in their performance, i.e., the robust design.
+The *Robust design optimization of renewable Hydrogen and dErIved energy cArrier systems* (RHEIA) framework provides a robust design optimization pipeline, that considers real-world uncertainties and yields robust designs, i.e., designs with a performance less sensitive to these uncertainties.
-Moreover, models are included to evaluate hydrogen's techno-economic and environmental performance in a power-to-fuel, power-to-power and power-to-mobility context.
+Moreover, RHEIA includes models to evaluate hydrogen's techno-economic and environmental performance in a power-to-fuel, power-to-power and power-to-mobility context.
 When combined, RHEIA unlocks the robust designs for hydrogen-based energy systems.
+Finally, RHEIA considers the system models as a black box, meaning that the framework can be applied to existing open-source and closed-source models.
+To illustrate, an interface with the [EnergyPLAN](https://www.energyplan.eu/) software is included in the framework.

 # Statement of need

 Incorporating hydrogen is still an anomaly in design optimization studies of renewable energy systems [@Eriksson2017].
 Moreover, the optimization is often performed under the assumption of deterministic parameters (i.e., fixed, free from inherent variation).
-Considering fixed values for model parameters in design optimization yields designs sensitive to real-world uncertainties and results in a drastic mismatch between simulated and actual performances.
+Considering fixed values for model parameters in design optimization yields designs that might be sensitive -- the real issue is that we cannot know-- to real-world uncertainties and results in a drastic mismatch between simulated and actual performances.
 In fields different from energy systems, e.g., structural mechanics, aerospace and automobile applications, Robust Design Optimization (RDO) yielded robust designs by minimizing the variance on the performance [@orosz2020robust].